What are the admission requirements?

 - The master’s degree must have been completed at the time of application.
 It is not possible to send references and certificates at a later date.

-- For applicants to the programme option in Economics, special recommendations applies.
+- For applicants to the programme options in Economics and Political Science, special recommendations applies.

-For more information, see Supplementary regulations to the Regulations for the degree of Philosophiae Doctor (PhD) at UiO.
+For more information, see the Regulations for the degree of Philosophiae Doctor (PhD) at UiO.

 3. Project quality